-"No," Jerome thought.
-Not his Dhara.
+No. Not his beloved Dhara.
 Why would she come back to such a place to face certain slaughter?
 But he already knew.
 It was the same reason he would have come.
 She loved him.
 Jerome quit resisting.
 The children were safe.
 The stones and the books were safe.
 Their lives had not been sacrificed for nothing.

-"Dhara," he thought.
+"Dhara," he whispered.

 A woman stepped into the light and smiled at him.
-"Dhara," he whispered.
-She took his hand and pulled him to his feet.
+"Dhara," he whispered again.
 "Where are our children?"